CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 To do so, navigate to the 'Nodes' page and then the 'Controller' tab.
 Enter the controller's page by clicking on the machine you want to delete and select 'Delete' from the dropdown (and then 'Go').
-MAAS will do the right thing if the controller was used for DHCP HA.
+MAAS will do the right thing if the controller was used for DHCP HA (i.e. DHCP HA will no longer be enabled since there is no longer the possiblity of having it).

 Although similar, this is not conceptually equivalent to deleting a MAAS node.
 Here, you are deleting a machine that is a part of MAAS itself.

 !!!
-Note: Such a machine will re-instate itself as a rack controller if it's ever rebooted *in-situ*.
+Note: Unless the software on this machine is removed, rebooting it will cause the machine to re-instate itself as a rack controller.
 This behaviour may change with future versions of MAAS.

 <!--